syedamirhajawed-cmd/AutoCoder/README.md

-# Bright Solutions Agentic Project Builder 🤖🚀
+# Agentic Project Builder 🤖🚀

-Welcome to the **Bright Solutions Agentic Project Builder** repository!
+Welcome to the **Agentic Project Builder** repository!
 This innovative tool leverages AI agents to transform your ideas into fully functional projects.
 Simply describe what you want—be it a website, app, script, or any software solution—and our agentic system handles the end-to-end creation.
 From planning to coding, it generates the complete codebase, ready for you to run and test.
 No coding expertise required on your side!

 As a premier BPO and AI solutions provider, **Bright Solutions** offers this as a **custom service** to clients.
 We tailor the agent to your specific needs, deploy it seamlessly, and ensure it delivers high-quality, production-ready outputs.
 Whether you're a startup, enterprise, or individual, let's turn your vision into reality. 🌟